 We believe our world and all who live in it are sacred.
 We envision a world where violence is a distant memory and healthy relationships prosper for people of all identities.

-The Nebraska Coalition to End Sexual and Domestic Violence embraces twelve core values that provide definition and direction for the work of the Coalition and network of programs.
+The Nebraska Coalition to End Sexual and Domestic Violence embraces thirteen core values that provide definition and direction for the work of the Coalition and network of programs.
 These values guide our beliefs and actions.

 Every person has the right to live without fear of violence in all forms in their personal and professional life.
 We put safety at the heart of our interactions and strive to do no harm.
 We promote best practices and policies that improve survivor safety, which includes providing trauma-informed care, maintaining confidentiality, and informing survivors of the limitations of confidentiality when it exists.
 We acknowledge that safety is different for each person and community.
 We choose to support individuals and communities as they foster safety in the way that is best for them.

 We strive to stop violence before it occurs by investing in comprehensive, long-term primary prevention strategies that address the root causes of violence (such as racism, classism, sexism, climate change, and other inequities).
 We work to replace the beliefs and behaviors that support violence with beliefs and behaviors that promote safety and equity for all.
 We believe in trauma-informed action to promote accountability.
 We model non-violence in our interactions with each other, within our network, in communities, and with survivors.
 We know that to build a world free of violence, we must first dismantle the systems that allows it to prosper.
 We commit to changing the many structures within our society that uphold violence through social change.